susestudio/studio-help/200_create/170_exporting.md

 If you want to build your appliance on your own SUSE Studio server, the following procedure has currently some limitations:

 **Limitations**:
-* Appliance needs a complete rebuild
+* Appliance needs a complete rebuild.
-* Package versions are not stored and not imported from KIWI exports
+* Package versions are not stored and not imported from KIWI exports.
-* Newer build images might have newer package versions
+* Newer build images might have newer package versions.
 * KIWI exports contain only configuration settings for the selected image type (see also 'Configuration' > 'Appliance' tab).
 * Packages from user repositories or uploaded RPM packages are not part of the KIWI export.
 You need to manually upload them to the imported appliance.
-* Some configuration options are only available in SUSE Studio Onsite (like SUSE Manager)
+* Some configuration options are only available in SUSE Studio Onsite (like SUSE Manager).

-After the download is finished you can import your KIWI export file to your local SUSE Studio Onsite server
+After the download is finished, you can import your KIWI export file to your local SUSE Studio Onsite server:

 1. Download your KIWI export file from the 'Build' > 'Appliance' tab.
 2. Click the 'Home' tab and the 'Create new appliance...' link.